10 Annoying Anime Characters - Who Just Make Me Scream

 7. Kagome - Inuyasha

-She's sort of the anime world''s equivalent of Bella Swan; a likely author stand-in for her own wish fulfillment for the wish of being sought-after by hot, brooding, supernaturally-gifted dudes despite being completely ordinary in every conceivable way.
-Again, she also has an annoying English dub voice that just pains my ear drums every time I hear it.
+She's sort of the anime world''s equivalent of Bella Swan; a likely author stand-in for her own wish fulfillment for the wish of being sought-after by hot, brooding, supernaturally-gifted dudes - despite being completely ordinary in every conceivable way.
+She also has an annoying English dub voice that just pains my eardrums.
 Did they tell the English VA's the difference between sounding young and energetic... and sounding like a banshee-possessed c-word?

-Anyway, Kagome is basically an object in her own story.
-She's the character in distress most often except maybe for Shippo, and a lot of the plot revolves around guys fighting over her, as well as her bizarre love rivalry she has with... herself?
+Anyway, Kagome is often just an object in her own story.
+She's the character in distress most often except maybe for Shippo.
+A lot of the plot revolves around guys fighting over her, as well as the bizarre love rivalry she has with... herself?
 That's right, she has to fight a past-life version of herself for her lover's affection.
 And she worships him, even though he's an immature ass.
 Romantic, ain't it?

 In Japanese AND English, her voice is annoying.
 While I respect Kaoru's drive to rebuild her martial arts dojo and regain the honor of her father's fighting style, she's on this list because they make the same unfunny jokes about her... over and over and over.
 Oh she can't cook.
 On the 76th episode that joke is... stale.
 Oh, Misao is calling her a raccoon, and she's calling Misao a weasel, and the animators are also still making that joke about Megumi being like a fox... how amusing.
 Again.They had all this potential with Kaoru to make her a good character, yet they made her a cliche nagging wife type.
 Lame.
 And while she's kind of cute when she gets all romantic with Kenshin, she's also a bit dumb and weak, making me wish female characters who were better than her got more screen time.